TryItOnline/cixl/devlog/unified_function_io.md

 ```

 ### Limitations
-Type literals are not supported since Cixl uses the casing of the first letter to differentiate between identifiers and types; I feel like this is a small price to pay for a simple, unified syntax.
 Referring to literal arguments by index signals an error, since that's most probably not what was indended.
 Referring to arguments by index in a result list requires the argument to be named; since Cixl needs to be able to get its type at the point of return.

 Give me a yell if something is unclear, wrong or missing.
 And please consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile, every contribution counts.
-You may find more of the same kind of material [here](https://github.com/basic-gongfu/cixl/tree/master/devlog).
+You may find more posts in the same spirit [here](https://github.com/basic-gongfu/cixl/tree/master/devlog).